 From 1812 to the present day

-This map charts the route of every public railway line in Great Britain and when it first opened to passengers.
+How old are Great Britain's public railways?
+Quite old, by international standards.
 The railways first began in the 1700s, as independent lines designed to carry minerals from mines.
-The first passenger railway appeared in 1807, but it wasn’t until 1830 when the Liverpool and Manchester Railway opened, that the concept of a primarily public railway was realised.
+The first passenger railway appeared in 1807, but it took until until 1830, when the Liverpool and Manchester Railway opened, that the concept of a primarily public railway was realised.

 During the great Railway Mania in the 1840s, railways covered the Great Britain — what you see today is only a third of the size of the old network.